Licmeth/cam-scanner-2/README.md

-# cam-scanner-2
+# Cam Scanner

-An Android app that allows you to scan documents using your camera, automatically transform and crop the picture, and convert it to PDF.
+An Android app that allows you to scan documents using your smartphone's camera, automatically transform and crop the picture, and convert it to PDF.

 ## Features